schnittker/tracking/README.md

 docker-compose up
 ```
 you can start your own docker container for mysql.
-the container automatically includes /resources/sql/create.sql, and creates the database and tables.
+The container automatically includes /resources/sql/create.sql, and creates the database and tables.
-also a trackingUser is created.
+Also a trackingUser is created.

 The docker-compose file is located in the build folder under /libs together with the generated jar file

 ## Error logging
 The errors are output directly to the console in "debug_mode".
 If the "debug_mode" is off, then they are written to a log file.
-You can find the log file under ./log/errors.txt
+You can find the log file under "./log/errors.txt"
 You can set the "debug_mode" in the application.yml to true or false.

 ```yaml